 The retention period that you specify for point-in-time restore has no effect on the retention of blob versions.
 Blob versions are retained until they are explicitly deleted.
 To optimize costs by deleting or tiering older versions, create a lifecycle management policy.
 For more information, see Optimize costs by automatically managing the data lifecycle.

 The time that it takes to restore a set of data is based on the number of write and delete operations made during the restore period.
 For example, an account with one million blobs with 3,000 blobs added per day and 1,000 blobs deleted per day requires approximately two hours to restore to a point 30 days in the past.
 A retention period and restoration more than 90 days in the past wouldn't be recommended for an account with this rate of change.

 Permissions for point-in-time restore

 To initiate a restore operation, a client must have write permissions to all containers in the storage account.
-To grant permissions to authorize a restore operation with Azure Active Directory (Azure AD), assign the Storage Account Contributor role to the security principal at the level of the storage account, resource group, or subscription.
+To grant permissions to authorize a restore operation with Microsoft Entra ID, assign the Storage Account Contributor role to the security principal at the level of the storage account, resource group, or subscription.

 Limitations and known issues

 Point-in-time restore for block blobs has the following limitations and known issues:

 - Only block blobs in a standard general-purpose v2 storage account can be restored as part of a point-in-time restore operation.
 Append blobs, page blobs, and premium block blobs aren't restored.

 - If you have deleted a container during the retention period, that container won't be restored with the point-in-time restore operation.
 If you attempt to restore a range of blobs that includes blobs in a deleted container, the point-in-time restore operation fails.
 To learn about protecting containers from deletion, see Soft delete for containers.